 – In Russian and some other Slavic cultures, the bread and salt are the symbols of cordiality and hospitality.

-– For a long time there was a tradition in Europe, that the one who eats the last piece of bread, should kiss the cook or baker.
+– For a long time there was a tradition in Europe, that the one who eats the last piece should kiss the cook or baker.

 – Sandwiches are named after the Earl of Sandwich – known gambler.